TACC-Cloud/tapis-cli/README.rst

 It is possible to search for resources matching specific fields.
 Rather than require a user to remember complicated query syntax, searchable fields are presented as command line options.
 Search modifiers are supported.
+Search commands also support **limit** and **offset** arguments.

-This is an example of what the help looks like for a search command.
+This is an example of help for a search command.

 .. code-block:: shell